junxit/us-congress-bills-112/bill.md

 legis-num: H.R.
 6364
 congress: 112th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 6364

-> To establish a commission to ensure a suitable observance of the centennial of World War I, to provide for the designation of memorials to the service of members of the United States Armed Forces in World War I, and for other purposes.
+That the bill from the House of Representatives (H.R.
+6364) entitled “An Act to establish a commission to ensure a suitable observance of the centennial of World War I, to provide for the designation of memorials to the service of members of the United States Armed Forces in World War I, and for other purposes.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title; table of contents

-- **(a)** *Short title* This Act may be cited as the “Frank Buckles World War I Memorial Act”.
+- **(a)** *Short title* This Act may be cited as the “World War I Centennial Commission Act”.
 - **(b)** *Table of contents* The table of contents for this Act is as follows:

 ## § 2.
 Findings